maybe-hello-world/demyst/README.md

 ## Running the code
 The folder `src` contains the code for all the experiments.
 Each experiment is located in a separate Jupyter notebook.
+All experiments in the `src\embeddings_calculation` and `src\perturb*.ipynb` will require full models and environments for reproduction.
+All other experiments could be run with precalculated embeddings.